ryanvanmass/Configuration-Guides/Samba.md

 Fedora:

 # Configuration
-1. sudo nano /etc/samba/smb.conf
+1. Open Config File
+>  `sudo nano /etc/samba/smb.conf`
-2. add the following at the bottom of config file for each share:
+2. Add the following at the bottom of config file for each share:

-## Syntax
+### Syntax

 [Share Name]